Damien Hoyland

-Hoyland made his professional debut for Edinburgh in their Guinness PRO12 clash at home to Ospreys in 2015, with his international bow coming during the 2015 summer test victory over Italy.
-His first international try came in a 2017 summer test, also against Italy.

 Age grade rugby

 The James Gillespie's HS former pupil represented Scotland under-17 as well as Edinburgh at under-16, under-17 and under-18 levels.
 He was part of the Scotland under-17 Sevens team which took part in the Youth Commonwealth Games on the Isle of Man in 2011.

 Sevens

 In February 2015, he was named in the Wellington Sevens World Rugby dream team, after scoring seven tries, which made him the events top try scorer.

 International

 Hoyland made his full international debut in the summer of 2015, and to date has garnered four caps.
 He scored his first test try during a 2017 summer victory over Italy.